The music of the Indonesia Gamelan conceals powerful martial arts applications. The dance of silat is a mnemonic learning system.

 (1) Using Mnemonic Devices to Make Memorization Easier:

-(2) Neuroanatomy, Sympathetic Nervous System
+(2) Neuroanatomy, Sympathetic Nervous System:

 (3) Physiological Responses During Matches and Profile of Elite Pencak Silat Exponents: